eli64s/markitecture/README.md

 ## What is SplitmeAI?

-`SplitmeAI` is a Python module that addresses challenges in managing large Markdown files, particularly when creating and maintaining structured static documentation websites such as [Mkdocs][mkdocs].
+SplitmeAI is a Python module that addresses challenges in managing large Markdown files, particularly when creating and maintaining structured static documentation sites such as [Mkdocs][mkdocs].

 __Key Features:__